 PLEASE NOTE: Any amounts for ACA fees collected in advance of the MLR reporting year in which the fee is payable may not be reported in Section 3.
-In most cases, the pre-tax underwriting gain/(loss) - which should reflect all relevant revenue and expenses, including cost-sharing reduction amounts, premium stabilization program amounts, and administrative expense amounts - is the most a0300058004F0510050-2
+In most cases, the pre-tax underwriting gain/(loss) - which should reflect all relevant revenue and expenses, including cost-sharing reduction amounts, premium stabilization program amounts, and administrative expense amounts - is the most appropriate basis for allocating income taxes; consequently, a loss is expected to yield a negative income tax allocation.